azoth-lang/azoth.language.reference/src/drop-methods.md

 ## Base Class Destructors

-A base class destructor can be called similar to other base class methods with the `base.delete()` syntax.
+A base class destructor can be called similar to other base class methods with the `base.drop()` syntax.

 ## No Resurrection